svnv/apperance/src/ui/examples/examples.md

 ## Example class

-Wrap something in a tag with `.example` for examples, it will add a light grey border around the content, and the word "Example" in the top right corner.
+Wrap something in a tag with `.example` for examples, it will add a light grey transparent background with a repeating pattern.

 ```(html)
 <div class="example">